G#2 ~ C#6 (3 octaves, 2 notes and 1 semitone)

 His upper register mostly consists of a head voice.
 He doesn’t often use this register but has shown that if he needs to sing softly within the fourth octave of the piano, he is able to switch into this register when unable to use his mixed voice.
 An example would be “행복하지 말아요.”
 Most of the time he avoids using his head voice, instead opting to sing as high as possible in his mixed voice.
 His head voice as he gets higher shows the same issues that he has in his mixed voice, over compressed air pressure.
 The higher he goes, he tends to attempt to emulate the sound of his mixed voice in his head voice, so he places his sound in the mask and pushes with more air pressure and a high larynx, becoming shouty and strained as he switches into his head voice.
 This can be heard in “잠시만 안녕” when he transitions from his mixed voice at D5, to F5, G5 and Bb5 in a very pushed and shouty head voice.
 His highest head voice to date is said to be C#6.
 Much like the rest of his range, support is barely present in this register as well.

 His biggest asset aside from his extensive mixed voice range is his natural musicality.
 He knows how to use his voice dynamically and knows how to soften up his volume for the verses of his songs, while becoming very loud and emotionally climatic during the choruses and bridges of songs.
 Despite the unhealthy technique he uses, this seems to captivate most of his listeners and translates well into the average person’s perception of singing.
 Perhaps not the most technical vocalist out of all Korean legends, he still stays true to the essentials of Korean ballads and what it means to sing Korean music.
 The focus on dynamics and “emotions” is very important to the average Korean person, as well as big high notes during climaxes of songs.
-So he’s able to bypass his technical flaws by doing the bare minimum of what most people perceive as “emotion” in singing.
+So he’s able to bypass his technical flaws by singing with what most people perceive as “emotion” in singing, which in other words can be called “dynamics” as well.

 When it comes down to vocal technique, Lee Soo doesn’t quite fit well in the group of 4 big vocalists from Korea.
 He is not an example of healthy technique, nor an example of a well developed overall voice.
 However he does deserve the respect of many for his legacy and his artistry.
 Differently from many 90’s vocalists who have changed their technique, such as Park Hyoshin, who received backlash for not sounding like they originally did when they debuted, Lee Soo chose to stick to his musical roots.
 It would be advisable that he changes his technique before it’s too late for his voice when it’s damaged beyond repair, as singing Rock does not mean a vocalist has to sing in a unhealthy manner.
 Every genre can be sung in with healthy technique, all it takes is discipline and the willingness to change.
 Changing his approach would not affect his overall sound and would not interfere with his artistry, even if at first it may be hard to adjust to.